Byzantine Generals in the Permissionless Setting: Byzantine Generals with partially synchronous communication

 \section{Byzantine Generals with partially synchronous communication}

-Throughout this section, we assume that communication is partially synchronous.
 We note first that, in this setting, protocols giving a probabilistic solution to BB will not be possible if the adversary is $q$-bounded for $q\geq \frac{1}{3}$ -- this follows easily by modifying the argument presented in \cite{DLS88}, although that proof was given for deterministic protocols in the permissioned setting.
 For $q<\frac{1}{3}$ and working in the sized setting, there are multiple PoS protocols, such as Algorand,\footnote{For an exposition of Algorand that explains how to deal with the partially synchronous setting, see \cite{chen2018algorand}.} which work successfully when communication is partially synchronous.

 The fundamental result with respect to the \emph{unsized} setting with partially synchronous communication is that there is no permissionless protocol giving a probabilistic solution to BB.
 So, PoW protocols cannot give a probabilistic solution to BB when communication is partially synchronous.\footnote{Of course, it is crucial to our analysis here that PoW protocols are being modelled in the unsized setting.
 It is also interesting to understand why Theorem \ref{4.1} does not contradict the results of Section 7 in \cite{garay2018bitcoin}.
 In that paper, they consider the form of partially synchronous setting from \cite{DLS88} in which the delay bound $\Delta$ always holds, but is undetermined.
 In order for the `common prefix property' to hold in Lemma 34 of \cite{garay2018bitcoin}, the number of blocks $k$ that have to be removed from the longest chain is a function of $\Delta$.
 When $\Delta$ is unknown, the conditions for block confirmation are therefore also unknown.
 It is for this reason that the Bitcoin protocol cannot be used to give a probabilistic solution to BB in the partially synchronous and unsized setting.}